FyroxEngine/Fyrox/ARCHITECTURE.md

 #### button.rs

+The module contains Button widget and its builder.

 #### canvas.rs

+The module contains Canvas widget and its builder.
+Canvas is a simple container for child widgets, it allows setting position of children widgets directly.

 #### check_box.rs

+The module contains CheckBox widget and its builder.
+CheckBox is a three-state (checked, unchecked, undefined) switch.

 #### color.rs

+The module contains widgets to work with colors and their builders.
+There are separate widgets to change hue, saturation, brightness and compound color selector widget.

 #### decorator.rs

+The module contains Decorator widget and its builder.
+Decorator is a simple container for child widgets, it has built-in behaviour for most common actions: it changes appearance when mouse enters or leaves bounds, when user clicks on it, etc.

 #### dock.rs

+The module contains DockingManager and Tile widgets and their builders.
+Docking manager is able to combine multiple Window widgets in its tiles, each tile can be resized, docked or undocked.
+This is the must-have widget for any kind of editor.

 #### draw.rs

+The module is responsible for "drawing".
+It is in quotes, because it does not actually draw anything, it just emits drawing commands in a queue for later interpretation.

 #### dropdown_list.rs

+The module contains DropdownList widget and its builder.
+DropdownList is a small field that shows selected item and a "popup" that contains list of items.

 #### expander.rs

+The module contains Expander widget and its builder.
+Expander is a collapsable container for child widgets with a field that describes a content.

 #### file_browser.rs

+The module contains a set of widgets that displays file system.
+FileBrowser widget is a simple file system tree, FileSelector is a window with FileBrowser and few buttons.

 #### formatted_text.rs

+The module is responsible for text formatting and "rendering".
+The latter is in quotes, because the library just uses glyph info from a font to layout each glyph in a line of text with word wrapping and other useful features (like text size calculation, etc).

 #### grid.rs

+The module contains Grid widget and its builder.
+Grid is a powerful layout widget, it allows arranging child widgets in a series of rows and columns.

 #### image.rs

+The module contains Image widget and its builder.
+Image is a simple rectangle with a texture.

 #### list_view.rs

+The module contains ListView widget and its builder.
+ListView is a container for items which arranged as a stack.
+ListView supports item selection.

 #### menu.rs

+The module contains menu widgets.
+Menu here means a classic menu which is a strip with root items and a set of child sub-menus.

 #### message.rs

+The module contains all supported messages for every widget in the library.

 #### messagebox.rs